 Visual storytelling on social media is a technique that’s gaining ground.
 For example, if a company wants to boost engagement on Instagram, it might create a short video that grabs attention and supports any non-video content the company published.
 If a company writes a blog post about a new process it uses to save energy, a supplementary video could weave a plotline about why that change matters.

 7. Marketing Storytelling Helping Customers Learn About Food Brands

 Consumers have shown interest in which ingredients their foods contain for a while.
-In 2020, however, the story should become broader.
+In 2022, however, the story should become broader.
 Innova Market Insights recently published its top 10 food trends, and storytelling came out on top.
-As a result, sellers should expect more stories told about food production, sustainability and other aspects that go beyond how a food tastes.
+As a result, sellers should expect more stories about food production, sustainability, and other aspects beyond how food tastes.

 In addition to conveying anecdotes through text and videos, brand managers will increasingly investigate the possibilities associated with so-called “digital realities.”
 National Geographic does this by putting a person into the center of a report and using technologies like virtual reality (VR) and 360-degree videos.

 Site visitors can experience what it’s like to see a lion up close or be involved in another kind of adventure.
 This method supports National Geographic’s branding as a compelling company that furthers exploration and makes people feel inspired.